arista-netdevops-community/automation_and_telemetry_demo/README.md

 ```
 ## TIG stack

+Telegraf is an open source collector written in GO.
+Telegraf collects data and writes them into a database.
+It is plugin-driven (it has input plugins, output plugins, ...)

+InfluxDB is an open source time series database written in GO.

+Grafana is an open source tool used to visualize time series data.
+It supports InfluxDB and other backends.
+It runs as a web application.
+It is written in GO.

 A TIG stack uses:
    - Telegraf to collect data and to write the collected data in InfluxDB.
    - InfluxDB to store the data collected.
-   - Grafana to visualize the data stored in InfluxDB.
+   - Grafana to visualize the data stored in InfluxDB

+### Telegraf plugins

+This Telegraf uses the following plugins:
+- gnmi input plugin
+- snmp input plugin
+- Enum processor plugin
+- influxdb output plugin
 ### Telegraf and gNMI timestamps

-Telegraf is an open source collector written in GO.
-Telegraf collects data and writes them into a database.
-It is plugin-driven (it has input plugins, output plugins, ...)

 Use this telegraf fork in order to have Telegraf to overwrite the gnmi timestamp by its local time
 more details https://gist.github.com/ksator/e36a1be086da6c2239c2c2c0eb9fe300